Updated: Oct 31, 2022

 The way you interact with students.
-Look into their eyes, listen, be concerned, tone of care and concern, select words that demonstrate that you’re locked into student.
+Look into their eyes, listen, be concerned, tone of care and concern, and select words that demonstrate that you’re locked into a student.

-Show student they are seen, cared for, believed in.
+Show students, they are seen, cared for, and believed in.

 Be prepared.
 It’s okay to be nervous.
 Every first day is nerve-racking.
 Be on time.
 Know your content.
 Be ahead of the kids in your knowledge.

 Be you!
-Don’t worry if you see your co-op do something with ease, transition, grace.
+Don’t worry about seeing your co-op do something with ease, transition, and grace.
 It took them a long time to get there.
 Don’t try to force a new tool or technique.
 Take risks but be who you are.

-Reach out online, to professors.
-Invest, be open, put in the work.
+Reach out online to professors.
+Invest, be open, and put in the work.

 Take the opportunities to go further as a chance to shine.
 All learning, including your own, starts with relationships.
 Be in the game, not on the sidelines.
 Never underestimate your impact.
 Build relationships from day 1.